argoproj-labs/argocd-operator/docs/reference/api.html.md

       </tr>
       <tr>
          <td>
-            <code>ssoConfig</code></br>
+            <code>sso</code></br>
             <em>
             string
             </em>
          </td>
          <td>
-            <p>ssoConfig is a simple, high-level summary of the status of SSO configuration for the Argo CD instance.
+            <p>SSO is a simple, high-level summary of where the Argo CD SSO(Dex/Keycloak) component is in its lifecycle.
-               There are three possible server values:
+               There are four possible server values:
-               Success: Only one SSO provider is configured in CR
-               Failed: SSO configuration is illegal or more than one SSO providers are configured in CR.
+               Pending: The Argo CD SSO component has been accepted by the Kubernetes system, but one or more of the required resources have not been created.
+               Running: All of the required Pods for the Argo CD SSO component are in a Ready state.
+               Failed: At least one of the  Argo CD SSO component Pods had a failure.
-               Unknown: For some reason the SSO configuration could not be obtained.
+               Unknown: The state of the Argo CD SSO component could not be obtained.
             </p>
          </td>
       </tr>